csc203-calpoly/lecture-notes/src/18_checked_unchecked/index.md

 In this case, we've done a fairly good job being defensive about the data we're working with, and we've handled the exceptions that we know about.

+**However, there's one last thing to consider.**
-However, if something unforeseen _does_ go wrong while reading the file, an exception would occur and jump to the `catch` block, or escape the method.
+If something unforeseen _does_ go wrong while reading the file, an exception would occur and jump to the `catch` block, or escape the method.
-Either way, _we're going to be stuck with an open `Scanner`_, because in we wouldn't have reached the `fileScanner.close()` method call.
+Either way, _we're going to be stuck with an open `Scanner`_, because we wouldn't reach the `fileScanner.close()` method call in these scenarios.
 This will leave us with an open file handle, which can lead to resource leaks and other problems.

 Can we make sure that our `Scanner` _always_ closes, **no matter what**?

-That's where the `finally` block comes in, discussed in the next lesson.
+The `finally` block, discussed in the next lesson, can be used for this purpose.

+## Optional additional reading about error handling

+Different languages, communities, and teams have differing views about exceptions.

+- For example, Google's style guide for C++ [recommends against the use of exceptions](https://google.github.io/styleguide/cppguide.html#Exceptions).
+- Google's [Java style guide](https://google.github.io/styleguide/javaguide.html#s6.2-caught-exceptions) makes no such recommendation, and cautions against ignoring caught exceptions.
+- The Rust language [does not have exceptions at all](https://doc.rust-lang.org/book/ch09-00-error-handling.html), and instead uses other language constructs to deal with "recoverable" and "unrecoverable" errors.
+- The article [_Everything wrong with exceptions_](https://mortoray.com/everything-wrong-with-exceptions/), despite its title, gives a fairly balanced view of the pros and cons of exceptions as an error-handling mechanism.

 [^generics]: If you are not sure what the `<T>` means here, please see the notes about _generics_ or _type parameters_ in the [lesson on lambdas](../15_lambdas).